Nature-based solutions knowledge gaps

 • Stakeholder engagement

-The vague or very broad definition of the NBS that could lead to the possible confusion with other green “concepts” especially with green infrastructure on local scale.
-Moreover, on the national level, there is any mention of the NBS in legislative framework, e.g. Building Code, Act on nature and landscape protection, etc.
+The vague or very broad definition of the NbS that could lead to the possible confusion with other green “concepts” especially with green infrastructure on local scale.
+Moreover, on the national level, there is any mention of the NbS in legislative framework, e.g. Building Code, Act on nature and landscape protection, etc.

 Online public consulation Policy maker, advisor and public authority (national or local) sector